 Preparatory step.
 Having set the V-bar as a handle on the machine, sit down with your feet on the front platform, and grasp the handles with your hands (reverse grip).
 Keep your back straight and arms outstretched.
 This is the starting position.

-Step Two Repeats do how many is set.
+Step Two Repeats do how many are set.
 To help athletes embarking on a lower block draft, a picture version is presented:

 Possible Seated Rows Options